SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Removing-Dead-or-Unreachable-Code.md

   - Javascript
   - Deobfuscation
   - Babel
+  - Reverse Engineering
+categories:
+  - Deobfuscation
 ---

 # Preface

-This article assumes a preliminary understanding of Abstract Syntex Tree structure and [BabelJS](https://babeljs.io/).
-[Click Here](http://SteakEnthusiast.github.io/none) to read my introductory article on the usage of Babel.
+This article assumes a preliminary understanding of Abstract Syntax Tree structure and [BabelJS](https://babeljs.io/).
+[Click Here](http://SteakEnthusiast.github.io/2022/05/21/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel/) to read my introductory article on the usage of Babel.

 # Definitions

 Both _dead code_ and _unreachable code_ are obfuscation techniques relying on the injection of junk code that does not alter the main functionality of a program.
-Their only purpose is to bloat the appearence of the appearance of the source code to make it more confusing for a human to analyze.
+Their only purpose is to bloat the appearance of the source code to make it more confusing for a human to analyze.
 Though being similar, there's a slight difference between the two.

 ## What is Dead Code?